selfishprimate/gerillass-docs/content/docs/latest/only.md

 ## Examples

-Imagine that you have a group of items and you want to make some style changes only for some of them.
+Suppose you have a group of items like in the example below and you want to make some style changes only for some of them.

 {{< highlight html >}}
 <div class="list-wrapper">